data-provider/website/docs/api-selector.md

 const selector = new Selector( catchDependency(tasks, () => []), // returns an empty array when dependency tasks fail
-  catchDependency(users, () => anotherUsersOrigin),// retrieve books from other origin when books fail (queryValue, tasksResults, usersResults) => tasksResults );
+  catchDependency(users, () => anotherUsersOrigin),// retrieve users from other origin when users fails (queryValue, tasksResults, usersResults) => tasksResults );
 ```